Conor Morgan

-Conor Morgan (born 3 August 1994) is an Irish-Canadian professional basketball player for Beşiktaş Gain of the Basketbol Süper Ligi (BSL) and the EuroCup.
+Conor Morgan (born 3 August 1994) is an Irish-Canadian professional basketball player for Beşiktaş of the Basketbol Süper Ligi (BSL).
 He also plays for the Canadian national team.

 College career

 Morgan played college basketball for the Canadian team UBC Thunderbirds representing the University of British Columbia, in his senior season he averaged 23.9 points and 9.7 rebounds per game.

 Professional career

 Morgan started his professional career with the New Zealand side Southland Sharks in 2017, he averaged 15.61 points, 5.56 rebounds and 3 assists at the club and he won the New Zealand pro league championship with the team also.
 He signed a two-year deal with the Spanish side Joventut Badalona in 2018, In the 2018–19 season, he averaged 6.6 points, 2.2 rebounds and 0.4 assist.
 In the 2019-20 season, he averaged 9.1 points and 3.3 rebounds per game.
 On 6 June 2020, he signed a one-year contract extension with an option for an additional year.
 Morgan parted ways with the team in June 2021.